 The drugs only affect the compass of the biological functions; they can alter, hasten or delay the body’s biochemical reactions, the nervous transmission, the glandular secretion of gastric acid, mucosa, and insulin.

 The activity of drugs depends on the response of the processes or functions to which the medication is directed.

 All individuals respond differently to medications.

-The dose to obtain an adequate response to the use of medications is related to weight, metabolism and the suffering of other diseases.
+The dose to obtain an adequate response to medications is related to weight, metabolism, and the suffering of other diseases.

 According to the chemical composition of the drugs, they can be dosed accurately and achieve the desired effects.

-The chemical composition allows to infer what physiological or functional changes are going to occur as a pharmacological response in the organism.
+The chemical composition allows us to infer what physiological or functional changes will occur as a pharmacological response in the organism.

-The drug is considered ideal to those who immediately achieve with precision, reach the focus of the disease without hurting the tissues that are in good condition.
+The drug is considered ideal for those who immediately achieve with precision and reach the focus of the disease without hurting the tissues in good condition.

-Therefore, the objective of research in the creation of new drugs is to achieve maximum selectivity.
+Therefore, the objective of research in creating new drugs is to achieve maximum selectivity.

-But while drugs fight diseases, in the same way they can produce some non-secondary effects, which are called adverse reactions.
+But while drugs fight diseases in the same way, they can produce some non-secondary effects called adverse reactions.